Downing Street Chief of Staff

-From 1997 to 2019, and from November 2020, the title of Chief of Staff has been held by the most senior special adviser at Downing Street.
-Steve Barclay, the Member of Parliament for North East Cambridgeshire, has served as Chief of Staff from February 2022 to July 2022, following the resignation of Dan Rosenfield.
-He was the first MP to serve in this capacity, and also retained his position as Chancellor of the Duchy of Lancaster, and a Cabinet Minister, compounding the Chief of Staff's power and access in UK Government.
+From 1997 to 2019, and from November 2020, the title of chief of staff has been held by the most senior special adviser at Downing Street.
+Steve Barclay, the Member of Parliament for North East Cambridgeshire, served as chief of staff from February 2022 to July 2022, following the resignation of Dan Rosenfield.
+He was the first MP to serve in this capacity, and also retained his position as Chancellor of the Duchy of Lancaster, and a Cabinet minister, compounding the chief of staff's power and access in UK Government.
+On 24 July 2019, Dominic Cummings was appointed as a senior adviser to Prime Minister Boris Johnson and was described as the de facto chief of staff from 24 July 2019 to 13 November 2020 during the COVID-19 pandemic.

-The incumbent chief of staff is Liam Booth-Smith, who was installed in the position by Rishi Sunak upon his accession as prime minister in October 2022.
+The incumbent Downing Street chief of staff is Morgan McSweeney, who was appointed to the position in October 2024.

 Description

-The Chief of Staff is an appointed special advisor or a career civil servant who is personally and politically close to the Prime Minister.
-The responsibilities of the post have varied according to the wishes of the sitting Prime Minister.
-Since the Chief of Staff is at the centre of the Downing Street operation, he or she will always be influential and closely involved in government policy formulation and implementation, political strategy and communication, and generally advising the Prime Minister.
+The chief of staff is an appointed special advisor or a career civil servant who is personally and politically close to the prime minister.
+The responsibilities of the post have varied according to the wishes of the sitting prime minister.
+Since the chief of staff is at the centre of the Downing Street operation, he or she will always be influential and closely involved in government policy formulation and implementation, political strategy and communication, and generally advising the prime minister, in conjunction with their wider "ministerial adviser" colleagues.